tommysitu/hoverfly-java/docs/index.rst

 * Use `@ClassRule` and it guarantees that `HoverflyRule` is executed at the very start and end of the test case
 * If using `@Rule` is inevitable, you should initialize the HttpClient inside your `@Before` setUp method which will be executed after `@Rule`
-* As a last resort, you may want to manually configured Apache HttpClient to use custom proxy or ssl context, please check out https://hc.apache.org/httpcomponents-client-ga/examples.html[HttpClient examples^]
+* As a last resort, you may want to manually configured Apache HttpClient to use custom proxy or ssl context, please check out `HttpClient examples <https://hc.apache.org/httpcomponents-client-ga/examples.html>`_

 Legacy Schema Migration
 =======================

-If you have recorded data in the legacy schema generated before hoverfly-junit v0.1.9, you will need to run the following commands using http://hoverfly.io/[Hoverfly^] to migrate to the new schema:
+If you have recorded data in the legacy schema generated before hoverfly-junit v0.1.9, you will need to run the following commands using `Hoverfly <http://hoverfly.io>`_ to migrate to the new schema:

 .. code-block:: bash
     $ hoverctl start